 Regarding a Financial Plan, I have one that provides for my wife and me, and, I hope, will benefit our children when we die.
 My stage in life is much different than that of younger people who should develop a Financial Plan that will help them fulfill their aspirations and lifestyle choices in a manner that is realizable over time.

 Through all the zigging and zagging that characterized my life’s journey as a young man, I was tormented by an elusive health problem.
 I had been suffering from a chronic gastro-intestinal problem when my physician concluded confidently that my problem was “psychosomatic,” that is, mentally induced, rather than caused physically.
 I was quite sure that his diagnosis was wrong.
 That’s when I decided to take responsibility for my health in a more conscious manner.
 I began paying attention to and trying to discern patterns to the clues my body expressed.
-As a result, I discovered I suffered from food allergies and sensitivities, which back then were still largely a mystery to most physicians.
+As a result, I discovered that I suffered from food allergies and sensitivities, which back then were still largely a mystery to most physicians.
 This experience helped me generate the concept of Body Wisdom, long before any book on the subject was published.
 In the essay that I wrote about the subject, I suggested that there must be many millions of people who are neither in full health, nor in a state of disease.
 They are in what I called the “twilight zone of health,” a subtle state between the two, suffering from symptoms of one kind or another that are sub-clinical.
 And, while physicians can be heroes to us in many ways, they and their set of techniques are not particularly good at dealing with those who find themselves in the twilight zone of health.

 Today, appreciation for Body Wisdom and other such insights is much more commonplace.
 We now very often hear comments about the importance of preventive medicine and how our lifestyle relates to our health.
 An alternative healthcare industry is flourishing that fills the gaps that the science-based medical model does not satisfy, especially when we are in the twilight zone of health.
 Clearly, the more wisdom we accrue about how to manage our bodies, the greater the likelihood of maintaining full health and realizing our life expectancy.
 Surprisingly, it wasn’t until eight years ago that my physician discovered by accident that I suffer from Celiac disease.
 And now, after maintaining a gluten-free diet, the remaining symptoms disappeared, and I have never felt better.